C2SM/processing-chain/docs/index.rst

 Processing Chain
 ================

-The Processing Chain is a collection of Python scripts to prepare the necessary input data, submit the compute jobs to the queue on CSCS systems and to apply post-processing steps.
-In addition to the standard versions of the COSMO and ICON models, it can also handle several variants of these models, most notably COSMO-GHG (greenhouse gas extension) and ICON-ART (Aerosols and Reactive Trace gases).
+The Processing Chain is a Python-based workflow tool designed to streamline weather and climate simulations.
+It facilitates the preparation of essential input data, submission of compute jobs to the queue on CSCS HPC systems, and the implementation of post-processing steps.
+In addition to supporting standard versions of the COSMO and ICON models, it is equipped to handle various model variants, notably COSMO-GHG (Greenhouse Gas Extension) and ICON-ART (Aerosols and Reactive Trace Gases)

-The Processing Chain can be flexibly adapted according to your needs, e.g., by defining your own workflows, by creating your own simulation cases, or by adding new jobs and scripts.
+The Processing Chain can be easily customized to meet your specific requirements.
+This includes defining custom workflows, creating your own simulation cases, and integrating new jobs and auxiliary scripts.

 .. toctree::
     :maxdepth: 2